Deriving the Generalised Born Rule from First Principles: Introduction

 We explore concrete examples along the way, for the probabilistic process theory of normalised (pure states and unitaries) quantum theory the construction of an associated theory satisfying the generalised Born rule returns the theory of rank-1 completely positive trace non-increasing (CPTNI) maps i.e., Kraus operators.
-Adding noise, further yields the theory \textbf{CP} of completely positive maps.
-Similarly, for the simplified probabilistic process theory \textbf{FHilb} of finite-dimensional Hilbert spaces, internalisation and noise return the theory of completely positive maps.
-As a byproduct of this investigation then, we find a categorical construction for the completely positive maps free of adjoints and discards, in contrast with existing constructions such as Selinger's \textbf{CP} construction \cite{Selinger2007Mar}, the $\textbf{CP}^*$ \cite{Coecke2013May, Coecke2014Aug}, and the $\textbf{CP}^\infty$ construction \cite{Coecke2016Oct} where adjoints are teated as first-class citizens.
+Adding noise, further yields the theory $\mathbf{CP}$ of completely positive maps.
+Similarly, for the simplified probabilistic process theory $\mathbf{FHilb}$ of finite-dimensional Hilbert spaces, constructing theories with generalised Born rule and adding noise return the theory of completely positive maps.
+As a byproduct of this investigation then, we find a categorical construction for the completely positive maps free of adjoints and discards, in contrast with existing constructions such as Selinger's $\mathbf{CP}$ construction \cite{Selinger2007Mar}, the $\mathbf{CP}^*$ \cite{Coecke2013May, Coecke2014Aug}, and the $\mathbf{CP}^\infty$ construction \cite{Coecke2016Oct} where adjoints are treated as first-class citizens.

 Since this alternative construction for completely positive maps can be applied to any probabilistic process theory, it gives a construction for generalisations of completely positive maps for quantum mechanics with alternative Born rules.
-The obtained theorems could hence also be considered an attempt among a long line of works \cite{BibEntry1957, Deutsch1999Aug, Hardy2001Jan, Saunders2004Jun, Carroll2014, Masanes2019Mar, DeBrota2021Aug, Hossenfelder2021Feb, Gogioso2023Jun} to consider the impact of alternative Born rules in quantum theory.
+The obtained theorems could hence also be considered an attempt among a long line of works \cite{Gleason1975, Deutsch1999Aug, Hardy2001Jan, Saunders2004Jun, Carroll2014, Masanes2019Mar, DeBrota2021Aug, Hossenfelder2021Feb, Gogioso2023Jun} to consider the impact of alternative Born rules in quantum theory.
 In future, for instance, it could be possible to even single out the traditional quantum mechanical Born rule by ruling out pathological features of the associated information theories they induce.
 By the generality of the construction, it furthermore appears that probabilistic process theories could be used as a general method to lift alternative Born rules in quantum mechanics into generalised probabilistic theories \cite{Hardy2001Jan, Barrett2007Mar, Plavala2023Sep} and by the categorical nature of the construction, operational probabilistic theories \cite{Chiribella2010Jun, DAriano2017Jan}.